marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

-Course 10 - Managing the Community
+<p align=center>Course 10 - Managing the Community <br/>

 A community manager responsibilities lie in advocating the brand on social media networks.
-They create their own social persona and actively and passionately engage the online community to advocate the brand by
+  - They create their own social persona and actively and passionately engage the online community to advocate the brand by
     - fielding questions
     - participating in conversations
     - posting additional content.
-There should be established guidelines on how you want community managers to interact with the community Majority of time should be spent listening.
+  - There should be established guidelines on how you want community managers to interact with the community
+  - Majority of time should be spent listening.
-Determine policies for how much personalization will be allowed and whether or not all communications should follow a predefined pattern
+  - Determine policies for how much personalization will be allowed and whether or not all communications should follow a predefined pattern
-The main thing to remember is when managing a community that there is no one size fits all scenario
+  - The main thing to remember is when managing a community that there is no one size fits all scenario

 Social Media Personas
 There are 3 Social Media Personas